 What can you do?

 One change that can be made is the type of landscaping you chose.
 Our ecosystem has evolved over thousands of years to create a symphony of trees, shrubs, plants, birds, mammals and insects co-existing.
 A new Smithsonian Institute study shows insect-eating birds need to have an area with at least 70% of native vegetation to support a steady population.
-The non-native vegetation doesn’t have the same food or habitat values as do our native ones.
-You can simply remove the invasives and nonnatives and allow the area to recover, letting nature take its course.
+Non-native vegetation doesn’t have the same food or habitat values as our native plants do.
+You can simply remove invasives and non-natives and allow the area to recover, letting nature take its course.

 What benefits do urban conservation practices provide?

 - Attract wildlife, providing food and cover

 - Provide integrated pest management